Bose-Einstein Condensation, Fluctuations and Spontaneous Symmetry Breaking: INTRODUCTION

 It is then apparent that the usual approach to the BEC-SSB connection needs some overhauling.
-Reconsidering the whole problem from scratch and building on ideas proposed in previous works~\cite{MZ,CSZ}, in this paper we take the ${\cal GCC}$ at face value and we argue that it is perfectly compatible with SSB by tracing back the source of the problem to the uncritical use of the quasi-average procedure.
-The point is that, when applied in the GCE, the external-field perturbation involved in the quasi average is singular and produces an SSB pattern which is {\it not equivalent} to the unperturbed one.
-In the latter, which is the physically-meaningful one and that we extract from the P-representation of the density matrix, all the pieces fall into place forming a coherent picture.
-The main features are: i) the condensed phase is characterised by condensation of the fluctuations of the amplitude mode, ii) the ${\cal GCC}$ and the non equivalence of ensembles, rather than a pathology undermining the pillars of statistical mechanics, are what are supposed to be: the manifestation of long-range correlations \cite{Campa,Touchette,Garlaschelli}, iii) the constraint enforced by fixing the average density amounts to a mean-field approximation, whose instability to external-field perturbations is well known from other instances of the same approximation.
+So, we reconsider the whole problem from scratch.
+Taking as stepping stone the fact that the validity of the ${\cal GCC}$ does not depend on symmetry considerations (see below) and building on ideas proposed in previous works~\cite{MZ,CSZ}, in this paper we show that the apparent incompatibility with SSB descends right from how SSB has been conventionally treated.
+We trace back the source of the problem to the uncritical use of the quasi-average procedure.
+Specifically, we show that, when applied in the GCE, the external-field perturbation involved in the quasi average is singular in the condensed phase and produces a broken-symmetry state which is {\it not equivalent} to the unperturbed one.
+Then, we propose to extract the latter, which is the physically-meaningful one, from the set of coherent states entering the Glauber-Sudarshan P-representation of the density matrix \cite{Glauber,Sudarshan}.
+In addition to account for the experimentally-established compatibility of ${\cal GCC}$ and SSB, the condensed phase is now found to be characterised by the condensation of fluctuations of the matter field, implying the existence of long range correlations.
+This is a radical departure from the conventional picture, which predicts simple ordering of the matter field, like in a ferromagnet, with negligible fluctuations and correlations.

+We stress that the constraint enforced by fixing the average density (a key step in the derivation of BEC in the GCE) amounts to a mean-field approximation, whose instability to external-field perturbations is well known from other instances of the same approximation \cite{Lewis1,Lewis2,KT,YW,Castellano,Fusco}.
 In this respect, the photons experiment is all the more important because provides the so-far-unique experimental platform realising a theoretical scheme which in other contexts, such as magnetic systems, is elusive if not impossible to observe.